 So, we have listed the most common questions a dog owner might ask on this issue.
 Here goes the questions and answers to most basic dog intelligence issues.

 There are several major traits vividly telling us about dog intelligence.
 Here goes the main ideas for you.

-II.
-He is a solution junkie to almost any problem.
-Puzzles, traps, tests or boring environment; he seems to overcome all these with relative ease.
+- He is a solution junkie to almost any problem.
+Puzzles, traps, tests or boring environments he seems to overcome all these with relative ease.

-III.
-If the breed focus is independence such as a terrier, then the dog will pay little attention to your commands.
+- If the breed focus is independence such as a terrier, then the dog will pay little attention to your commands.
 In this case, the dog may seem foolish.
-But actually he is not.
+But actually, he is not.